 Lakeland would be responsible for directly requesting its daily gas supply requirements from ENA at or before 9:30 a.m.
 Eastern Time on the day preceding the gas delivery day.
 ENA would also be responsible to for notifying Lakeland of its day ahead election to recall such gas supply no later than 9:30 a.m.
 Eastern Time.
 Both parties may agree from time to time to modify the deadline for nominating to the other party.
 ENA would be responsible for all nominating and scheduling of gas supply and arranging transport on FGT as part of this agreement.
 Lakeland and ENA would adhere to GISB standards on nominating, scheduling, etc. ENA would exercise commercially reasonable efforts to accommodate Lakeland regarding intraday scheduling of gas, and related activities.

 Transportation Contract Designee Status

-This proposal contemplates that Lakeland would authorize “Designee Status” for ENA to operate Lakeland’s existing FTS-1 and FTS-2 firm transportation capacity on amountsFGT.
-Lakeland’s capacity amounts are indicated in Table agreements3.
-Lakeland would be responsible for extending the term of such agreements at the request of ENA during the term of this agreementhereunder.
-ECT would be hereunder.
-ECT would beresponsible Upon termination of the agreement, ENA “Designee Status” would be rescinded and would go back to Lakeland.
-The receipt points on these Firm Transportation agreements are outlined on Exhibit “A” attached hereto.
-Both parties shall mutually agree on changes or modifications to receipt and/or delivery points.